2nd Workshop on Generation of Synthetic Datasets for Information Systems (GenSyn)

 Riccardo Rubei

-Post-doc researcher, University of l'Aquila
+Post-doc researcher, Mälardalen University

 PC members